-If a course of medication has been completed or medication is date expired it will be returned to the parent/guardian for disposal.
+If a course of medication has been completed or the date has expired, it will be returned to the parent/guardian for disposal.

 Spillages

 A spill must be dealt with as quickly as possible and staff are obliged to take responsibility/follow the guidelines.
 Spillages will be cleared up following the schools procedures and considering the control of infection.
 Any spilled medication will be deemed unsuitable for administration and if necessary parents will be asked to provide additional medication.